ska-telescope/developer.skatelescope.org/src/projects/document_project.rst

 ---------------------

-Documenting a project is the key to make it usable, understandable and maintanable, making the difference between a technically excellent software and a successfull software.
+Documenting a project is the key to make it usable, understandable and maintainable, making the difference between a technically excellent software and a successful software.
-SKA has defined a set of standards and practices that shall be implented when developing software documentation.
+SKA has defined a set of standards and practices that shall be implemented when developing software documentation.
 A more comprehensive set of resources can be found online at:

   * `A beginner guide to writing documentation <https://www.writethedocs.org/guide/writing/beginners-guide-to-docs/>`_